 Had a boating accident, or suffered a boat injury?
 Perhaps you've been injured on a jet ski, whilst sailing, or on a speedboat and are seeking marine insurance.
-We have over 34 years experience in cases involving boating injuries, The Personal Injury Lawyers work hard to get you the compensation you want.
+We have over 34 years experience in cases involving boating injuries, and as The Personal Injury Lawyers in Queensland, we work hard to get you the compensation you want.

 On land or at sea, you're covered with our no win no fee guarantee

 We fight for all persons injured in Queensland, no matter their financial situation.
 If you’re entitled to compensation but you can’t afford the upfront fees of a lawyer, our no win no fee guarantee allows you to access the legal representation you need.

 Does no win no fee mean if you don’t win my case, I don’t pay for the legal fees?

 You can learn more about our no win no fee guarantee on our dedicated page.

 The specific circumstances of your boating accident will affect your entitlement to claim, and also the type of boating accident claim you are able to make.

 In most cases in Queensland, if you were not the party at fault for the boating accident, you will be eligible to make a claim to compensate at least some of the costs related to your injuries.